Saas46/LoginSystem/README.md

 # LogIn Applicaiton

-Simple Login Application build using Vanilla PHP
+Simple Login Application build using Vanilla PHP.
+Some of the area that I have covered Some of the area that I have covered in this test are as follow : -
+ - MVC
+ - OOP
+ - Service and Repository Pattern
+ - Routing
+ - Composer Autoloader
+ - CSRF Token
+ - Hash
+ - Session
+ - HTML Sanitiser and filter_var
+ - Preventing SQL Injection using PDO
+ - Request
+ - File Upload
+ - .htaccess

 ## Getting Started